* Update: Still no dog-friendly camping grounds on Bribie Island – If anyone knows of any, please update us *

 Firstly, YES, dogs, in general, are allowed on Bribie Island – even though it’s an island it is still home to residents, businesses and you guessed it, dogs!
 There are however certain beaches on Bribie Island where dogs can only go whilst on a leash.
-Off-leash beaches that DO ALLOW dogs exist on the surf side of the island from the Red Beach carpark around to Woody Bay and also from Woody Bay to the section of pathway at Benelong St.
+Off-leash beaches that DO ALLOW dogs to exist on the surf side of the island from the Red Beach carpark around to Woody Bay and also from Woody Bay to the section of the pathway at Benelong St.

 Things to consider when on Bribie Island with your dog

 - Dogs must be kept under effective control at all times.

 - Owners are to clean up after their dogs and remove the dog waste.

 - Be considerate of others using parks/beaches when exercising your dog.

 - Dogs are prohibited from conservation parks, reserves, and foreshores unless designated as dog exercise areas.

 Woorim (Red Beach) dog on-leash beach area